 A return to Shanghai

 I didn’t get a chance to spend a lot of time out and about, but I managed to go to a bookshop to see what people are reading.
 I felt that the selection was tamer compared to what I used to see in bookstores about a decade back.
 The only trouble with coming back to China is that now I realise how much I missed China after defecting to Taiwan.
-Suddenly, I am borrowing library books on China, I am suddenly subscribing to China related podcasts.
+Suddenly, I am borrowing library books on China, I am subscribing to China related podcasts.
 I want to go back to my West (Sichuan) and the North East.
-The other hassle is the visa is around 100 USD and its only single entry.
-They are far stricter about registering where you stay.

-I sometimes think that all places have a certain time where they kind of exist in a twilight zone - you can steal a little bit of chaos and we think that the things will keep getting tending towards less rigidity.
+I sometimes think that all places have a certain time where they kind of exist in a twilight zone - you can steal a little bit of chaos and there is some optimism (we think that the things will keep tending towards less rigidity).
 I think in China that time was the late 1990s and 2000s.
 Surely, China is more affluent now and I have no doubt, most people have a higher quality of life.
-It is just that the selfish me wishes for my China of that time.
+It is just that the selfish me wishes for China of that time.
+It was my China.